The Motion-Picture Inventor (a baseball & opera story)

 It’s hard to conceive today of the impact he had at the time.
 It was a different age.
 Life, the universe, and everything changed.

 Opera, too, had a racial barrier.
-When Marian Anderson performed as the fortune-teller Ulrica in Un ballo in maschera (“A Masked Ball”) on January 7, 1955, it was the first time an African-American sang on the stage of the Metropolitan Opera House.
+When Marian Anderson performed as the fortune-teller Ulrica in Un ballo in maschera (“A Masked Ball”) on January 7, 1955, it was the first time an African-American sang a named role in a Metropolitan Opera production.
 Jackie Robinson served as master of ceremonies at a Fight for Freedom Fund event honoring the Met’s general manager, Rudolf Bing, for having invited Anderson to perform.

 Jackie Robinson was a hero.
 He changed the world.
 The retirement and mass wearing of 42 are well deserved.
 But he was not the first African-American to play major-league baseball.

 Believe it or not, according to relatively recent discoveries by such baseball historians as Peter Morris and Bruce Allardice, the first was actually born a slave in Georgia in 1860.
 His name was William Edward White.
 In 1879, when the Providence Grays were in the National League, a player broke his finger.
 The team substituted White, a freshman playing for Brown University, in one game on June 21.
 He “played first base in fine style,” according to The Providence Journal.

 White’s mother was light skinned, and his father was his mother’s owner.
 At least by the time he was at Brown, White’s name was also his designated race.

 The first major-league baseball player known to have been African-American was probably Moses Fleetwood Walker, who, like White, played college baseball, first for Oberlin in 1877 and then, by invitation, based on his performance on the ball field, for the University of Michigan, where he studied law.
 He began playing semipro ball in 1881, but, when his team traveled to Louisville, locals kept him out of the game.